ColeCaccamise/github-finder-app/README.md

+# Github Finder

-# This is a react project created using Brad Travery's "React Front To Back 2022" Udemy Course
+This is a react project created using Brad Travery's "React Front To Back 2022" Udemy Course